Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 # Deliverable 3

 For this week's deliverable, you'll be testing some of the functionality of your Raspberry Pi and additional hardware.
-You'll also be using that hardware to get your motors moving and you microphone characterized.

 ## Verify Hardware (D)